zaratsian/sftp-to-gcs-fuse/README.md

     cp config.sample config
     ```

-3. Update the config file with your own values, such as your GCP project ID, your username, password, and/or public key, etc.
+3. Update the config file with your own values such as your GCP project ID, your username, password, and/or public key, machine size, etc.

-4. Deploy SFTP Server
+4. Deploy SFTP Server.

+    NOTE: [gce-deploy.sh](gce-deploy.sh) creates a firewall rule that opens port 2222 within your GCP project.
+Edit that firewall rule based on your preferred security policies.

     ```bash
     ./gce-deploy.sh